-The aim of standard fire tests is to measure or assess the response of a material, product, structure or system to one or more aspects of fire behaviour.
-Standard fire tests cannot normally measure fire hazard.
-They form only one of a number of factors that need to be taken into account.
-Other factors are set out in this publication.
+Note: Standard fire tests do not directly measure fire hazard.
+They measure or assess the response of a material or system to exposure to one or more aspects of fire conditions.
+Performance in fire tests is only one of a number of factors that should be taken into account.